 There are ten indicators measuring progress towards this goal, ranging from CO2 emissions to how many people are living in slums.
-The only ones so far disseminated by the UBoS are obtained from household surveys: Access to improved drinking water and sanitation facilities.
+The only ones so far disseminated by the NBS are obtained from household surveys: Access to improved drinking water and sanitation facilities.
+In Tanzania, the proportion of population using an improved drinking water source has increased from 46 percent in 1992 to 52 percent in 2007.